 Yarnworker is for weavers who love to weave on the rigid-heddle loom

-My mission is to share know-how that brings ease to the weaving life.
+Hi, my name is Liz and my mission is to share know-how that brings ease to the weaving life.
 Yarnworker grew out of my love for the rigid-heddle loom and teaching others to use it.
 Yarnworker is a space to discover all that the rigid heddle loom has to offer, including helpful FAQs, resource lists, terms to know, blog posts, YouTube videos, an online school, and Yarnworker’s monthly newsletter.

 All Weavers Welcome